Trenton in Edgefield County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Government & Politics • Man-Made Features • War, US Civil.
 A significant historical year for this entry is 1845.

 Location.
 33° 45.053′ N, 81° 52.893′ W. Marker is in Trenton, South Carolina, in Edgefield County.
-Marker is on Augusta Road (U.S. 25) half a mile south of Lloyd Road, on the right when traveling south.
+It is on Augusta Road (U.S. 25) half a mile south of Lloyd Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1150 Augusta Road, Trenton SC 29847, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Benjamin R. Tillman House (approx. 2 miles away); John Gary Evans (approx. 3 miles away); Benjamin Ryan Tillman (approx. 3 miles away); James Strom Thurmond (approx. 3.1 miles away); John Calhoun Sheppard (approx. 3.1 miles away); Milledge Luke Bonham (approx. 3.2 miles away); M60A3 Main Battle Tank (approx. 3.3 miles away); Francis Wilkinson Pickens (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Benjamin R. Tillman House (approx. 2 miles away); John Gary Evans (approx. 3 miles away); Benjamin Ryan Tillman (approx. 3 miles away); James Strom Thurmond (approx. 3.1 miles away); John Calhoun Sheppard (approx. 3.1 miles away); Milledge Luke Bonham (approx. 3.2 miles away); M60A3 Main Battle Tank (approx. 3.3 miles away); Francis Wilkinson Pickens (approx. 3.3 miles away).

 Also see . . .